 What are your tips staying healthy while traveling?

 Steve: When reading a restaurant menu, pay attention to the cooking methods of the dish.
 Avoid dishes with descriptions that include the words deep fried, pan fried, candied, and dehydrated.
 Instead, choose items that contain the words steamed, broiled, or baked.
+Read THIS BLOG POST for some examples of restaurants we’ve found while traveling and the types of food we ordered.

 Ann: Plan ahead.
 Look at menus before going to a restaurant so you don’t just order what looks good.
 Pack your own snacks instead of looking for something on the road.
 I typically wash a big bunch of grapes before we hop in the car.
 I take them off the vine, count them out (for logging) and put them in a plastic cup.
 They make a great snack in the car when I get the munchies.
 I also take fresh fruit, veggies, and flavored water on most car trips.
 Also, remember that most towns have grocery stores.
 Just because you’re traveling doesn’t mean you have to eat fast food.